zhou-junyu/insql/README.md

     }
 }
 ```
-# Other usage
-* The most streamlined usage, you can use only the sql resolving function, you do not need to create DbContext, only use Insql as a load and parse Sql statement to use.
-* You can also create only one public DbContext without having to create multiple DbContext types to use.
-_The above two usages can be viewed in the detailed description document_
+_can also create only a common DbContext, without the need to create multiple DbContext types to use, can be viewed in the detailed document_
 # Documentation
 Please see the detailed [documentation](https://github.com/rainrcn/insql/blob/master/doc/doc.md).